 Please note that the school car park is for staff members only unless prior authorisation has been given by the school.
 Please contact Katie Creedon for further information.

+The school is unable to administer any medication, eg paracetamol, ibuprofen, antihistamine etc unless it has been prescribed by a doctor.
+If your child requires unprescribed medicine during the school day, you can come into school and administer this at any time.
 If a child needs to take prescribed medication during school hours, you may bring it into the school office ensuring that it is well labelled and shows times and sizes of dose.
 No pupil should carry around his or her own medicine, or keep it in his or her own school bag.
 The use of inhalers should be discussed with the staff if your child brings one to school.
 No medication will be administered to pupils without a medication consent form signed by a parent / guardian.

 If your child is taking medication which is administered at home, but may have an impact on them during the school day, the school office MUST be notified in writing.
 The office will then inform the class teacher and any other members of staff who may need to know.